Top Singing Tips for High School Choir Success

 Explore New Opportunities

-Look for additional singing opportunities outside of your school choir.
+Look for additional singing opportunities outside of Reagan choir.
 Join community choirs, participate in vocal competitions, or attend workshops.
 These experiences can broaden your skills and keep your passion for singing alive.

 Conclusion